jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 by doing X/Y/Z and reviewed the code and it looks OK, I agree it can be merged."

-When giving an ACK, specify the commits reviewed by appending the commit hash of the HEAD commit.
+When giving an ACK, specify the commits reviewed by appending the commit hash of the `HEAD` commit.
 The trustless way to do this is to use the hash from your *local* checkout of the branch and *not* from the GitHub web page.
 That way, unless your local tools are compromised, you ensure you are ACKing the exact changes.
 This is also useful when a force push happens and links to old commits are lost on GitHub.

 *Don't trust, verify.* Minimize dependance on GitHub in your review process.
-[Pull down all PRs
+[Pull down the PRs
 locally](https://github.com/bitcoin/bitcoin/blob/master/doc/productivity.md#reference-prs-easily-with-refspecs)
 and do all code review in your local environment.
 This is only a minimum; some Bitcoin Core contributors also sign and OpenTimestamp their ACKs.
 It's trivial to sign your commits using the [OpenTimestamps Git Integration](https://github.com/opentimestamps/opentimestamps-client/blob/master/doc/git-integration.md).

-Look at each commit separately using a difftool like gitk or meld on Linux, or opendiff on macOS.
+In your local environment, review each commit separately using a difftool like gitk or meld on Linux, or opendiff on macOS.

 Bitcoin Core reviewers frequently use the [Apache voting system](https://www.apache.org/foundation/voting.html#expressing-votes-1-0-1-and-fractions)